ic-labs/django-icekit/docs/customising/rich-content-models.rst

 Abstract Page Type mixins
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-ICEkit comes with a number of mixins to create different types of content.
+GLAMkit comes with a number of mixins to create different types of content.
 Here's a rough guide:

 +-----------+------------+-------+---------------------------+----------------------+